Suvrat1629/Group-chat-using-Springboot/README.md

 - **Chat History**: Store and display previous messages when users join the chat.
 - **File Sharing**: Enable users to share files in the chat.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-Feel free to modify it based on your specific requirements!